matoloa/brainwash/README.md

-This requires a development version of cx_freeze: pip install --upgrade --pre --extra-index-url https://marcelotduarte.github.io/packages/ cx_Freeze Build from src folder [SIC]; there's a copy of pyproject.toml in there for that purpose Build syntax: python setup.py build
+This requires a development version of cx_freeze: pip install --upgrade --pre --extra-index-url https://marcelotduarte.github.io/packages/ cx_Freeze Build from src folder [SIC]; there's a copy of pyproject.toml in there for that purpose Build syntax: python setup.py build_exe